Danny Guo | 郭亚东

 Beat the Drum

-· 662 words · ~4 minutes to read
+· 678 words · ~4 minutes to read

 My former COO gave me a piece of advice when I became a manager.
-He said that leaders have to deliver the same message again and again and again to make sure it actually gets through to everyone in the organization.
+He said that leaders have to deliver the same message again and again and again to make sure it gets through to everyone in the organization.
 Sometimes, it’s also necessary to simplify the message and lose some nuance for it to actually sink in.
 The advice made sense to me at the time, but it became more concrete to me as I tried to apply it and as I noticed when leaders above me failed to do it.
 I brought it up to my former COO recently, and he put it in a fantastically pithy way by saying “yep, you have to beat the drum.”

 In the past, some militaries used drums as a form of communication.
 The drums kept armies aligned on messages as simple as “advance” and “retreat.”
 Similary, organizations need their leaders to continuously communicate to keep people in sync.

 The larger the organization, the more important this idea is.
 In a startup with a few people, it’s easy for everyone to stay on the same page.
 In a massive company with thousands of people, everyone getting out of sync from each other is the default outcome.
-It takes active work to get everyone to even hear a particular message, more work to get them to remember it, and even more work to get them to act on it.
+It takes work to get everyone to even hear a particular message, more work to get them to remember it, and even more work to get them to act on it.

 Failure Modes